Tutorial 11: Reporting

 Report table

-This section of the tutorial shows how to embed reporting actions in CGA files and how resulting reports are generated.
+This section of the tutorial shows you how to embed reporting actions in CGA files and how resulting reports are generated.

 Overview of the scene with generated models